balena-io/debugging-masterclass/README.md

     `systemd-timesyncd.service` as their NTP service, although inspecting it is very similar to that of `chronyd.service`.
-* `dnsmasq.service` - The local DNS service which is used for all host OS lookups (and is the repeater for application service containers by default).
+* `dnsmasq.service` - The local DNS service which is used for all host OS lookups (and is the repeater for user service containers by default).
 * `NetworkManager.service` - The underlying Network Manager service, ensuring
     that configured connections are used for networking.
 * `os-config.service` - Retrieves settings and configs from the API endpoint,